The Olympic Games are an exciting global event. The competitions test and showcase the strength, talent, and endurance of the participating athletes.

 A youth camp with an Olympic theme could be a perfect way to get teens to “put their game faces on” and join in some competitive fun.
-Teens usually need a little encouragement to join in activities, so a little friendly competition can be an excellent way to get them off the bleachers and onto the field.
-An Olympic themed youth camp can also be adapted to not only test teens physically, but spiritually as well.
+Some teens need a little encouragement to join in activities, so a little friendly competition can be an excellent way to get them off the bleachers and onto the field.
+A youth camp with an Olympic theme can also be adapted to not only test teens physically, but spiritually as well.

 “Therefore, since we also have such a large cloud of witnesses surrounding us, let us lay aside every weight and the sin that so easily ensnares us.
-Let us run with endurance the race that lies before us” Hebrews 12:1 HCSB
+Let us run with endurance the race that lies before us”

-“Don’t you know that the runners in a stadium all race, but only one receive the prize?
+“Don’t you know that the runners in a stadium all race, but only one receives the prize?
 Run in such a way to win the prize.
 Now everyone who competes exercises self-control in everything.
 However, they do it to receive a crown that will fade away, but we a crown that will never fade away.
 Therefore I do not run like one who runs aimlessly or box like one beating the air.
 Instead, I discipline my body and bring it under strict control, so that after preaching to others, I myself will not be disqualified.”